DelazJ/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

   and in the :guilabel:`General` group, you will find a parameter named :guilabel:`Output folder`.
   This output folder is used as the default path in case you type just a filename with no path (i.e., :file:`myfile.shp`) when executing an algorithm.
-* :guilabel:`Save to a Temporary File`: if you do not enter any filename in the output text box (or select the corresponding option in the context menu), the result will be saved as a temporary file in the corresponding default file format, and it will be deleted once you exit QGIS (take care with that, in case you save your project and it contains temporary layers).
+* :guilabel:`Save to a Temporary File`: When the output is not a vector layer (raster, mesh, XML, HTML or PDF or is expected to be of a specific format Available for outputs that can't be saved as scratch layers i.e., they are expected to be (better describe what defines them: raster, specified format, not layer format???) if you do not enter any filename in the output text box (or select the corresponding option in the context menu), the result will be saved as a temporary file in the corresponding default file format, and it will be deleted once you exit QGIS (take care with that, in case you save your project and it contains temporary layers).